eProsima/Micro-XRCE-DDS-docs/docs/client.rst

     bool uxr_prepare_output_stream_fragmented(uxrSession* session, uxrStreamId stream_id, uxrObjectId datawriter_id,
                                   struct ucdrBuffer* ub, size_t topic_size, uxrOnBuffersFull flush_callback);

-Requests a writing into a specific output stream.
+Requests to allocate an output stream of ``topic_size`` bytes for a write operation.
 This function will initialize an ``ucdrBuffer`` struct where a topic of ``topic_size`` size must be serialized.
 Whether the necessary gap for writing a ``topic_size`` bytes into the reliable stream, the returned value is ``true``, otherwise ``false``.
 The topic will be sent in the next ``run_session`` function.
 If buffer is full at some moment during the serialization process, ``flush_callback`` will be call and user will be in charge of running a session for flushing the reliable stream.